theapplegates/sequoia2/tests/data/examples/README.md

     - NOT imported into the key store.

+- bare.pgp: A bare key.

+  A bare key is a public key without any components or signatures.
+  Bare keys are useful when working with raw keys, e.g., keys generated on an OpenPGP card, a TPM device, etc.  To add them to a certificate, they just need to be wrapped in a minimal amount of OpenPGP framing; no signatures are required.

+    - NOT imported into the key store.

 - document.txt, document.sig: A document, and a detached signatured.

     - `sq sign --detached --signer-file juliet-secret.pgp document.txt > document.sig`